Ancient Middle Eastern Coins

 Alexander Jannaeus Prutah VF

 Alexander Jannaeus was a member of the Hasmonean dynasty and ruled Judaea from 103-76 B.C., extending Judaea to its most dominant in antiquity.
-He did this through clever manoeuvring between the two Ptolemaic powers of Ptolemy IX and Cleopatra III, conquering more land while they fought amongst themselves.
+He did this through clever maneuvering between the two Ptolemaic powers of Ptolemy IX and Cleopatra III, conquering more land while they fought amongst themselves.
 He then brutally suppressed a civil war, leaving him the master of Judaea.
 Interestingly after a period of peace, he left the kingdom to his wife (Salome Alexandra) when he died, not his sons!
 We have a little group of his bronze Prutah showing crossed cornucopiae on the obverse with ‘Yehonatan the High Priest and the Council of the Jews’ in Paleo-Hebrew within a wreath on the reverse.
 They are an attractive Very Fine and with not many available I suspect they will sell out fast.

 £65.00